 Tanya Pampalone has more than 20 years of journalism experience, working in digital and legacy publications in the United States, the Czech Republic and South Africa.

 She is currently the managing editor of the Global Investigative Journalism Network, a Washington, D.C.-based nonprofit which supports investigative journalists.
-From her base in Johannesburg, Tanya oversees GIJN’s far-flung editorial team, covering sustainability and innovation in journalism as well as case studies and tools and techniques for investigative journalists in seven languages and eight regions around the world.
+From her base in Johannesburg, Tanya is responsible for GIJN’s far-flung editorial team, covering sustainability and innovation in journalism, as well as case studies and tools and techniques for investigative journalists, in seven languages and eight regions around the world.

-Tanya is co-editor of I Want To Go Home Forever: Stories of Becoming and Belonging in South Africa’s Great Metropolis (Wits Press, 2018), with international migration expert Loren Landau, and was a contributor to Southern African Muckraking: 150 Years of Investigative Journalism Which Has Shaped the Region (Jacana, 2018) and the forthcoming Unbias the News (Hostwriter, 2019).
+Tanya is co-editor of I Want To Go Home Forever: Stories of Becoming and Belonging in South Africa’s Great Metropolis (Wits Press, 2018), with international migration expert Loren Landau.
+She was a contributor to Southern African Muckraking: 150 Years of Investigative Journalism Which Has Shaped the Region (Jacana, 2018) and Unbias the News: Why Diversity Matters for Journalism (Hostwriter, 2019).

 Tanya is the former the executive editor of South Africa’s Mail & Guardian, where she oversaw special editions and in-depth journalism projects, including early forays into digital products such as HTML5 and eBooks, including Nkandla: The Great Unravelling and Writing Invisibility: Conversations on the Inner City.
 Tanya was also the head of audience development and strategic partnerships at The Conversation Africa, a regional arm of the global network, during its start-up phase.